squared-electronic/avr-tca8418/README.md

 - Interrupt-driven only
 - Reports key presses, releases, and holds.
+- Supports callbacks for key presses and releases
 - Properly reports multi-key presses, holds, and releases
 - Support GPIO interrupt-driven inputs
-- All hardware row and column keypad configurations supported
+- Small SRAM size for all device 80-key and 18-GPIO support
 - `wasKeyPressed`, `wasKeyReleased`, `isKeyHeld` simple API
-- 46 bytes of SRAM required for full for 80-key and 18-GPIO map space
 - Provides error codes on all I2C operations which may fail
-- Disables interrupts around all I2C communication to prevent reading/writing garbage

 ## Not Supported